yovisto/dwerft/README.md

   - DramaQueen XML to RDF
   - PreProducer API to RDF
   - Custom XML to RDF
+  - CSV/ALE to XML/RDF

 #### Valid arguments

-All available options are listed below and can also be viewed by using the `-h` or `--help` option.
+All available options are listed below and can also be viewed by using the `-help` option.
 Please note that querying the Preproducer API requires valid credentials.

- - `-i`, `--input`: Specify an XML input file
- - `-o`, `--output`: Specify an RDF output file
- - `-t`, `--type`: Specify an input type.
-Available options are PreProducer ('prp'), DramaQueen ('dq'), and Generic ('g')
- - `-m`, `--mapping`: Specifiy a custom mapping file for use with the generic XML to RDF converter
+ - `-convert` : Converts from one format to another.
+We determine the right conversion from the file extensions.
+                Usage: <input> <output> <mapping>
+                Inputs: `*.dq` for dramaqueen (needs a rdf output file); `*.(csv|ale)` for csv (converts without output file to xml, otherwise to rdf with a mapping file) `*.xml` for generic conversion (needs rdf output file and a mapping) no input file for preproducer (needs a rdf output file) valid output files are `*.(rdf|ttl|nt)`
+ - `-upload` : Uploads a rdf file to SPARQL endpoint (currently not supported).
- - `-p` `--print`: Prints the RDF output to console.
+ - `-print`: Prints the RDF output to console.
 Does not replace writing RDF to file.
- - `-f`, `--format`: Specify an RDF output format.
+ - `-format`: Specify an RDF output format.
 Available options are Turtle ('ttl'), N-Triples ('nt'), and TriG ('trig').
 Default is Turtle.

 ## Package structure